 Stoats and weasels are closely related, especially in terms of appearance.
 This is the reason why most people usually confuse them for each other.
 I came up with this guide to show the differences between stoats and weasels.

 Stoats are longer (12 in) than a weasel (8.5 in).
-Stoats generally have a dark colored tip to their longer tail.
+Stoats generally have a dark-colored tip to their long tail.
 Stoats are more active at night, whereas the weasel will more likely be seen during the day.

 What is the Difference Between a Stoat and a Weasel?

 Although the two mammals appear to be closely related, there are several differences.
 These differences are in their appearance and behavior.

 Stoats and weasels are not the same sizes or weight.
 Stoats are longer and heavier than a weasel.

-The two animals have a close resemblance in their coat color, and also in the size of the tail.
-However, the stoat is slightly different because they generally have a dark-coloured tip on the tail.
+The two animals have a close resemblance in their coat color and the tail’s size.
+However, the stoat is slightly different because they generally have a dark-colored tip on the tail.
 One other difference is that the weasel has a longer tail than a stoat.

-These two animals share the same breeding season, but they are not the same in regards to their reproductive behavior.
+These two animals share the same breeding season, but they are not the same in their reproductive behavior.

-Stoats and weasels are both likely to mate between the months of April and July.
+Stoats and weasels are both likely to mate between April and July.
 The main difference between the two is in their gestation period.

 Female stoats are expected to carry their young ones for the better part of the year, and the pregnancy can last up to 280 days.

 Weasels have a gestation period of slightly above a month.
 They usually carry their young ones up to 37 days.

-The two mammals also reach their sexual maturity at different times.
+The two mammals also reach sexual maturity at different times.
 Weasels reach their sexual maturity faster than stoats.
 The weasel becomes sexually active by four months, which is different from female and male stoats.
 The male stoat takes longer, at the age of eleven months.
 Female stoats are already fertile by the time they are just three to four weeks old.